Ferfoui/Ferfoui/README.md

 - 👋 Hi, I’m @Ferfoui
-- 👀 I’m interested in Minecraft
+- 👀 I’m interested by Video games and by Embedded softwares
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently using Python for a game but I obviously prefer Java ☕
-- 📫 How to reach me ...
+- 📫 How to reach me...
+Could you send to me a message by github ?
+You should try

 <!---
 Ferfoui/Ferfoui is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.